Nick Warner

-Nicholas Peter Warner, AO, PSM (born 22 May 1950) is an Australian diplomat, intelligence official, public servant, and the Director-General of the Office of National Intelligence since 20 December 2018.
+Nicholas Peter Warner, AO, PSM (born 22 May 1950) is a former Australian diplomat, intelligence official and public servant.

-Warner served as the director-general of the Office of National Assessments from December 2017 to December 2018, the director-general Australian Secret Intelligence Service (ASIS) from August 2009 to December 2017, and the secretary of the Australian Department of Defence from December 2006 to August 2009.
-He is best known and highly respected for his role in "RAMSI" as the Special Coordinator of the Regional Assistance Mission to Solomon Islands.
+Warner was the Director-General of the Office of National Intelligence (ONI) from December 2018 until December 2020.
+He also served as the director-general of the precursor agency to ONI, the Office of National Assessments, from December 2017 to December 2018.

+Prior to that, Warner served as the director-general Australian Secret Intelligence Service (ASIS) from August 2009 to December 2017, and the secretary of the Australian Department of Defence from December 2006 to August 2009.

 Education

 Born in Singapore, Warner holds a Bachelor of Arts degree with honours in history and Asian studies and a Master of Arts degree in history from the Australian National University (ANU).